 ‘I keep having that same daydream, with the same ending.’

 When we become adept at observing our thoughts we can question their validity, and open ourselves to seeing different points of view.
 We can even search for the deeper issues behind those thoughts, and address those issues.
 An added bonus: by being aware of our thoughts we can diminish their influence upon us.

-When we aware of our emotions and our thoughts we come to trust ourselves and the decisions we make.
-We feel more grounded, and more capable of dealing with whatever happens.
+When we aware of our emotions and our thoughts – no matter how wacky – we come to trust ourselves and the decisions we make.
+We feel more grounded, and more capable of dealing with those thoughts, and with whatever happens.
 We become resilient.